LionelRohner/randor/README.md

 ( ͡° ͜ʖ ͡°)

-## A "Sammelsurium" of R Functions
+## Description

-This repository is a "Sammelsurium" – a wild mix of various R functions.
-It was created by merging several smaller, older repositories.
+This repository is a "Sammelsurium", i.e. a wild mix of various, of rather inefficient and poorly designed R functions from a bygone era.
+Created by merging several smaller repositories, it is now used to experiment with agents and other tools that may not offer the best data privacy practices.

-**Disclaimer:** Many of these functions are not optimized for performance and are primarily for educational or experimental purposes.
-They often serve as less efficient, plain R implementations of functions that are already available in other packages or even in base R. They were mostly written as a fun way to explore mathematical concepts.
+**Disclaimer:** Many of these functions are not optimized for performance.
+They often serve as less efficient, plain R implementations of functions that are already available in other packages or even in base R. They were mostly written for fun in order to explore mathematical concepts.

 ---